What is Functional Testing? Types and Example (Full Guide)

 Automated Functional Testing vs Manual Functional Testing

 Automated functional testing automates many parts of the testing process, allowing tests to run continuously without human interaction – and with less chance for human error.
-Tests must still be designed and have their results evaluated by humans, but recent improvements in AI mean that with the right tool an increasing share of the load can be handled autonomously.
+Recent improvements in AI mean that an increasing share of the design and analysis load can be handled autonomously with the right tool.

 How to Use Automated Visual Testing for Functional Tests